DADE FINE ARTS

 Kodaly Certified Music Educator

 Mrs. Haston has taught at Dade Middle and Dade County High since 2007.
 She is the Fine Arts, Foreign Language and Physical Education Dept Chair at DCHS and has served as the GMEA District VII Choral Chair.
-Mrs. Haston also works as an Assistant Director for the training and touring choirs of the Chattanooga Boys Choir.
+Mrs. Haston also serves as an Associate Director for the Chattanooga Boys Choir.
 She is a member of the Professional Association of Georgia Educators, the National Association for Music Educators, the Georgia Music Educators' Association, and the American Choral Directors' Association.

-Mrs. Haston has present multiple times on topics of music education and technology at colleges, conferences and local professional development sessions.
-For example, she was selected to present "Kodaly...It's NOT just for Elementary!" at the 2019 GMEA In-service Conference and the Kodaly Institute at the University of Tennessee at Chattanooga.
-Mrs. Haston also served as the middle school conductor for the Floyd County Honor Chorus in April 2019.
+Mrs. Haston has presented multiple times on topics of music education and technology at colleges, conferences and local professional development sessions.
+For example, she was selected to present "Switching Gears: Tools for Teachers Guiding Students through the Adolescent Voice Change" at the 2023 GMEA In-service Conference and "Tending the Flame: Identifying and Addressing Teacher Burnout" at the GA-ACDA conference in October 2024.
+Mrs. Haston also served as the middle school conductor for the Floyd County Honor Chorus in April 2019 and high school conductor of the Carroll County Honor Chorus in January 2023.

 Mrs. Haston was selected as the 2020 Teacher of the Year for Dade Middle School and as the 2020-2022 Teacher of the Year for the Dade County School System.